Phonautograph: Playback

-By mid-April 1877, Charles Cros had realized that a phonautograph recording could be converted back into sound by photoengraving the tracing into a metal surface to create a playable groove, then using a stylus and diaphragm similar to those of the phonautograph to reverse the recording process and recreate the sound.
+By mid-April 1877, Charles Cros had realized that a phonautogram could be converted back into sound by photoengraving the tracing into a metal surface to create a playable groove, then using a stylus and diaphragm similar to those of the phonautograph to reverse the recording process and recreate the sound.
 Before he was able to put his ideas into practice, the announcement of Thomas Edison's phonograph, which recorded sound waves by indenting them into a sheet of tinfoil from which they could be played back immediately, temporarily relegated Cros's less direct method to obscurity.

-Ten years later, the early experiments of Emile Berliner, the creator of the disc Gramophone, employed a recording machine that was in essence a disc form of the phonautograph.
+Ten years later, the early experiments of Emile Berliner, the creator of the disc gramophone, employed a recording machine that was in essence a disc form of the phonautograph.
 It traced a clear sound-modulated spiral line through a thin black coating on a glass disc.
 The photoengraving method first proposed by Cros was then used to produce a metal disc with a playable groove.
 Arguably, these circa 1887 experiments by Berliner were the first known reproductions of sound from phonautograph recordings.

 However, as far as is known, no attempt was ever made to use this method to play any of the surviving early phonautograms made by Scott de Martinville.
 Possibly this was because the few images of them generally available in books and periodicals were of unpromising short bursts of sound, of fragmentary areas of longer recordings, or simply too crude and indistinct to encourage such an experiment.